bitwarden/passwordless-java/README.md

 ### Customization

-Customize `PasswordlessOptions` by providing `apiPrivateKey` with your Application's Private API Key.
+Customize `PasswordlessOptions` by providing `apiSecret` with your Application's Private API Key.
 You can also change the `apiUrl` if you prefer to self-host.

 Customize `PasswordlessClientBuilder` by providing `httpClient` [CloseableHttpClient][apache-http-client] instance